oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 npm start
 ```

-The create serveral todo items (and populate the database):
+The create serveral todo items:

 1. In a browser, go to http://localhost:3000
 2. Sign in to the application.
 You can use one of the following users: